-The SVAC Dataset has relied on the advice and guidance of a Consultative Group, experts with detailed knowledge of sexual violence, violence against civilians and civil wars.
-The Consultative Group includes the following scholars:
+In its initial stages, the SVAC Dataset relied on the advice and guidance of a Consultative Group, experts with detailed knowledge of sexual violence, violence against civilians and civil wars.
+The Consultative Group included the following scholars:

 Scott Gates is Research Professor at PRIO and Professor at the University of Oslo.
 He has published ten books including War and State-Building in Afghanistan (Bloomsbury).
 He is an Associate Editor of the Journal of Peace Research and is the Editor in Chief of the International Area Studies Review.
 Gates’ current research interests include conflict dynamics, policing and protest, post-conflict governance, sexual violence and conflict, and children and war.

 Mia Bloom is Professor of Communication at Georgia State University.
 Dr. Bloom is the author of Dying to Kill: The Allure of Suicide Terror (2005), Living Together After Ethnic Killing, edited with Roy Licklider (2007), and Bombshell: Women and Terror (2011).
 Dr. Bloom recently completed a book on children and terrorism called Small Arms (2019) and is completing a book on women and ISIS entitled Veiled Threats: Women and the Global Jihad (for Brookings Press 2020).
 She is a former term member of the Council on Foreign Relations and has held research or teaching appointments at Princeton, Cornell, Harvard, and McGill Universities.
 Bloom has a PhD in political science from Columbia University, a Masters Degree in Arab Studies from Georgetown University, School of Foreign Service, and a Bachelors Degree from McGill University in Islamic, Russian and Middle Eastern Studies and speaks eight languages.

 Chris Butler is Associate Professor of Political Science at the University of New Mexico.
 He focuses on understanding political conflict in a variety of domains.
 His research on sexual violence includes “Security Forces and Sexual Violence: A Cross-National Analysis of a Principal-Agent Argument” (Journal of Peace Research) and “Sexual Violence by Government Security Forces: Can Peacetime Levels of Sexual Violence Predict Levels of Sexual Violence in Civil Conflict?”
 (International Area Studies Review).